 - Proactive data security (anti-virus, anti-spam, patch management)

 - Mobile security (e.g. MDM)

 - Training and Education

 - And more…

-Given the amount of data breaches and heightened focus on managing risk, it’s not surprising that so many companies are outsourcing not only strategy, but day-to-day operations.
+Given the amount of data breaches and heightened focus on managing risk, it’s not surprising that so many companies are outsourcing not only strategy, but day-to-day security operations.

 Top 3 Reasons to Use Managed Security Services

 Here are 3 key questions to ask yourself when considering whether or not to outsource your IT security to an outside third party:

 Are you struggling to keep up with basic IT security, from either lack of time or talent?
 By outsourcing your security, you can have new capabilities up and running quickly.
 To build what you need in-house, not to mention maintaining it, would take significant time and investment.